Double Bay: Demographics

-At the 2021 census, the population of Double Bay was 4,709.
+Average household income was about $3,077 compared to $1,746 nationally, personal income was $1,662 compared to $805 nationally, and family income was $4,250 compared to $2,120 nationally.
+The median rent in this area was $720, and the average monthly mortgage repayment was $3,000.
+The majority of dwellings in this area were flats or apartments at 76.6% followed by separate houses at 13.4%, semi-detached, row or terrace houses, townhouses etc at 8.9%, and all other dwellings at 1.0%.

 Commercial area

 The commercial area runs along New South Head Road and extends along surrounding streets of Knox Street, Cross Street and Bay Street.
 It features hotels and shopping, restaurants, supermarkets, offices and coffee shops.

 Transport

 Double Bay features a ferry wharf for Double Bay ferry services with regular services to Circular Quay and Darling Point.
 Bus services operate via New South Head Road to Bondi Junction, Watsons Bay and the City.
-The closest train station is Edgecliff Station on New South Head Road.
+The closest railway station is Edgecliff on New South Head Road.

 Sport and recreation

 Double Bay's former residents include Dally Messenger, one of the most famous Rugby league players of all time who was born, raised, and lived most of his life in Double Bay.
 He attended Double Bay primary school and became a local celebrity in the first half of the 20th century.
-Another former resident is [Lisa-Jean Brough] who shares the joy of sailing and racing 18' foot skiffs.
-Starting here at the 18' Foot Sailing Club launched L-J into a career of sailing Sydney to Hobart Yacht Races.
-Her oldest daughter attended Double Bay Public school.